 A In Situ series of "conference-experiences" on Montreal

-Shaping Neighborhoods: Experience and Innovation is a series of “conference-experiences” intended to entice communities a neighborhood to rediscover urban planning projects that exist there and to engage in conversation about community projects, university research, and the municipal initiatives that are happening.
+Shaping Neighborhoods: Experience and Innovation is a series of “conference-experiences” intended to entice communities of a neighborhood to rediscover urban planning projects that exist there and to engage in conversation about community projects, university research, and the municipal initiatives currently happening.

 It will be a chance to reflect, develop, and construct a neighborhood that is resilient and tuned in to its citizens.
 At each meeting, the participants will have the opportunity to visit a noteworthy place in the neighborhood and converse with local organizations that are working toward rethinking their living environment.
 University researchers will also be a part of the discussion, relating and comparing their own research to actions taking place locally.

 Why has place-making become necessary?
 Most places in most cities developed organically over time, as people and builders appropriated space, modelled it and gave it character.
 In this era where buildings and neighborhoods are built and torn down, rethinking architecture has become essential.

 When: April 17th, 5:30 p.m. to 7:30 p.m.

 Where: Tour d’aiguillage Wellington (How to get there)

 Academic Leader: Richard Shearmur, Director of the School of Urban Planning, McGill University